VinoU/Alarm_Sensor/index.md

 Report:

-On Terminal, I connected the seonsors which are (light, tempatue humidity) working fine expect humidity.
-I ran the program called **ghmain**. and then light sensor deacting the light, Tempeature sensor was deacting the tempeature, and lastly the humidity was not working probaly.
-I am having some issue with that sensor.
+On Terminal, I connected the seonsors which are (light, tempatue humidity) working fine expect humidity and Tempeatre.
+I ran the program called **ghmain**. and then light sensor deacting the light, Tempeature sensor was not deacting the tempeature, and lastly the humidity was not working probaly.
+I am having some issue with Connection on P board.
 ![image alt](https://github.com/VinoU/Bar-QR-code-scanners/blob/master/Blinking%20LEB%20and%20Sensor/sensor%20output.JPG)

 -------------